Firewall Design Principles

 If the design of the solution is complex. then it will be difficult to implement it.
 If the solution is easy. then it will be easier to implement it.
 A simple design is easier to maintain. we can make upgrades in the simple design according to the new possible threats leaving it with an efficient but more simple structure.
 The problem that comes with complex designs is a configuration error that opens a path for external attacks.

 Every network security device has its purpose and its way of implementation. if we use the wrong device for the wrong problem, the network becomes vulnerable. if the outdated device is used for a designing firewall, it exposes the network to risk and is almost useless.
 Firstly the designing part must be done then the product requirements must be found out, if the product is already available then it is tried to fit in a design that makes security weak.

 4. Layered Defense

-A network defense must be multiple layered in the modern world because if the security is broken, the network will be exposed to external attacks.
+A network defense must be multiple-layered in the modern world because if the security is broken, the network will be exposed to external attacks.
 Multilayer security design can be set to deal with different levels of threat.
-It gives an edge to the security design and finally neutralizes the attack over the system.
+It gives an edge to the security design and finally neutralizes the attack on the system.

 5. Consider Internal Threats

 While giving a lot of attention to safeguarding the network or device from external attacks.
 The security becomes weak in case of internal attacks and most of the attacks are done internally as it is easy to access and designed weakly.
 Different levels can be set in network security while designing internal security.
 Filtering can be added to keep track of the traffic moving from lower-level security to higher level.